Biden courts Hill leaders, but GOP won't budge on big deal

 “There’s an opportunity we can work together,” McCarthy said.

-In recent days, Biden has opened the door to compromise, saying he was willing to negotiate the size of the overall investment and his tax plan to pay for it.
-He has suggested lifting the corporate tax rate from 21% to 28% and said any personal income tax increases would not fall on those earning less than $400,000 a year.
+Still, when Biden and Schumer pushed the importance of electric vehicles, Republicans weren't very receptive, the person familiar with the meeting said.

+Pelosi afterward called the meeting “encouraging,” and said in statement she was hopeful it would be a step “toward the big and bold vision” Biden has outlined.

-White House aides were not surprised by McConnell’s declaration of defiance this week but believe that some common ground is possible.
-Public polling suggests that the infrastructure plan, much like the $1.9 trillion COVID-19 relief law enacted in March, is popular with voters.
-But the COVID-19 bill did not receive a single GOP vote.
+White House aides were not surprised by McConnell’s declaration of defiance this week.
+Public polling suggests that the infrastructure plan, much like the $1.9 trillion COVID-19 relief law enacted in March, is popular with voters, even though the virus aid bill did not receive a single GOP vote.

 Biden told the congressional leaders at the top that he ran for office to be a leader for "all Americans," not just the Democrats and those who voted for him.